 91% Approval View Survey |

-International and local organizations have condemned the Salvadoran State of Exception because, according to them, it has violated many fundamental individual human rights.
+Local and international human rights organizations have condemned the Salvadoran State of Exception because, according to them, it has violated many fundamental individual human rights.

 Humanitarian organizations, such as Cristosal